This Tool can help bid Goodbye to your Information Disclosure Statement woes!

 - Highly time-consuming analysis and validation process as the bibliographic information has to be searched and filled in the IDS forms manually.

 On average, a Paralegal generally requires 2 to 3 hours to prepare and file an IDS and if we calculate the cost on an hourly basis, say 100 to 150 dollars/ hour, the cost comes out to be approximately $200-$300, just for one IDS.

 That’s quite expensive in terms of time and money.

-We asked them what kind of solutions they envision.
+We asked them what kind of solutions they envisioned.
 If you could automate away the first few hours of work on IDS using AI & ML, would that be useful?

-They said that they needed a tool which would:
+They said that they needed a tool that would: